-The Sway desk: Why go with maple, birch or walnut?
+The Sway desk: Why go with maple, cherrywood or walnut?

-Maple is a type of hardwood that is known for its sturdiness.
-Being the hardest and most dense of our woods, it is very strong, heavy, resistant to splitting and moisture.
-It has a pale color, with a straight grain that has some twists and swirls.
-Maple makes an ultra-durable desktop, easy to wash, and it is the most affordable of our wooden standing desks.
+Maple is a wood type that is known for its sturdiness.
+Being the hardest and most dense of our woods, it is known for its durability.
+This tough wood is very strong, heavy, resistant to splitting and moisture.
+It has a pale color, with a straight fine grain that has some twists and swirls.
+Maple makes an ultra-durable desktop, easy to wash, and it is the most cost effective of our wooden standing desks.